-According to purchasing law, the City of Bastrop may make changes to plans, specifications or quantities after awarding the contract, if necessary.
-However, no change may exceed 25% of the original contract amount and any decrease of 25% or more must have the consent of the contractor.
+According to purchasing law, the City of Bastrop may make changes to plans, specifications or quantities after award of the contract, if necessary.
+However, no increase may exceed 25% of the original contract amount and any decrease of 25% or more must have the consent of the contractor.